connorskees/grass/README.md

 This crate aims to provide a high level interface for compiling Sass into plain CSS.
 It offers a very limited API, currently exposing only 2 functions.

-In addition to a library, also included is a binary that is intended to act as an invisible replacement to the Sass commandline executable.
+In addition to a library, this crate also includes a binary that is intended to act as an invisible replacement to the Sass commandline executable.

 This crate aims to achieve complete feature parity with the `dart-sass` reference implementation.
-A deviation from the `dart-sass` implementation can be considered a bug except for in the following situations:
+A deviation from the `dart-sass` implementation can be considered a bug except for in the case of error message and error spans.

-- Error messages
-- Error spans
-- Certain aspects of the indented syntax
-- Potentially others in the future

 [Documentation](https://docs.rs/grass/)
 [crates.io](https://crates.io/crates/grass)